 Use MPI configuration file allows the specified configuration file to be used to set the processors to be used.

 The splitting of the domain between the processors (domain decomposition) can be Automatic (the default), Manual or read from an existing PARDAT text file.
-When set to Manual, the numbers of subdivisions in the X, Y and Z directions are saved to Q1 as IG(1), IG(2) and IG(3) respectively, and LG(2) is set T to indicate manual decomposition.
-These settings are made in Group 19 of Q1.
+When set to Manual, the numbers of subdivisions in the X, Y and Z directions are saved to the file PARDAT.

-Note that the total number of processors specified manually (IG(1) * IG(2) * IG(3) or via a PARDAT file) must match the number set in the 'Number of processes' box, otherwise the solver will display an error message and the run will not continue.
+Note that the total number of processors specified manually via a PARDAT file must match the number set in the 'Number of processes' box, otherwise the solver will display an error message and the run will not continue.

 This will run the PHOENICS Earth solver on the user's own computer, using the EARDAT file in the current directory.
 VR-Editor will write out a new Q1 and EARDAT before starting the Earth run.

 Normally the 'PUBLIC', or CHAM-supplied, Earth will be run.
-If GROUND coding has been created, either by using the PLANT menu, or by hand-editing GROUND.HTM or GENTRA.HTM, the local, or 'PRIVATE' executable will have to be run.
+If GROUND coding has been created, either by using the PLANT menu, or by hand-editing GROUND.FOR or GENTRA.FOR, the local, or 'PRIVATE' executable will have to be run.
 From the Options menu, select Run Version, then Earth, then Private.

-Whenever GROUND.HTM or GENTRA.HTM are newer than the local Earth executable, EAREXE.EXE, there will be a prompt to re-compile and re-link before running.
-PLANT will re-generate GROUND.HTM every time, so if no changes have been made, time can be saved by choosing not to recompile and re-link.
+Whenever GROUND.FOR or GENTRA.FOR are newer than the local Earth executable, EAREXE.EXE, there will be a prompt to re-compile and re-link before running.
+PLANT will re-generate GROUND.FOR every time, so if no changes have been made, time can be saved by choosing not to recompile and re-link.